Haniye-Ghorbanian/Ecommerce-with-Next.js/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+##Visiting the project

+You can visit the website on:
+(https://ecommerce-with-next-js-bay.vercel.app/)

 ## Getting Started

-Visit the website on:
-(https://ecommerce-with-next-js-bay.vercel.app/)

 First, run the development server: